gemfire/gemfire-examples/persistence/README.md

 limitations under the License.
 -->

-# Geode Persistence Example
+# GemFire Persistence Example

 This is a simple example that demonstrates persistent regions.

 The data for a region resides in memory in the JVM for the server.
 When a region is persistent, the data for that region is also preserved in a disk store.
 The disk store uses a directory in a file system to save the operations on regions.
 Unlike non-persistent regions, the data for a persistent region is available even after a period where no servers for that region are running.

-This example assumes you have installed Java and Geode.
+This example assumes you have installed JDK11 and GemFire.

 ## Steps